Cisco-Service-Layer/service-layer-objmodel/README.md

 ```
 grpc/dotnet/src/tutorial/Quickstart/quickstart.csproj
 ```
-Please refer  README file in tutorial directory for information on rebuild and running the Quickstart
+Please refer  README file in Quickstart directory for information on rebuild and running the Quickstart

 ```
 # cd (top level)